 Ryzen's capacitor arrangement necessitates the great-looking heatspreader — the company couldn't put the capacitors under the IHS due to heat issues — but it also likely eliminates any chance of AMD adding a third die to the chip.
 AMD has said that Zen 4 chips will top out at 16 cores and 32 threads at launch, just like the previous-gen Ryzen 5000 series.
 AMD has told us that AM5 will be a similarly long-lived socket as we saw with AM4, so it's possible we could see higher core counts in this socket in the future with newer generations of Ryzen.

 A motherboard vendor shared a video of a Ryzen 7000 processor being slotted into the new AM5 socket but then removed the video.
 Luckily, we grabbed some screenshots before they took the video down.
 This new socket marks a big departure for AMD — the company is moving from its long-lived Pin Grid Array (PGA) AM4 sockets to a Land Grid Array (LGA) AM5 layout.
 Despite the entirely different LGA1718 socket interface (1718 pins), the AM5 socket will still support AM4 coolers.
 The AM5 socket measures 40x40mm and the Ryzen 7000 chips adhere to the same length, width, Z-height, package size, and socket keep-out pattern as the previous-gen models, enabling backward support for AM4 coolers.
+As an interesting aside, Intel's LGA 1700 socket has a higher pin density than the AM5 socket.
+That's partially because Intel has a large empty keep-out space in the center of its sockets to accommodate the capacitors on the bottom of the chip.
+In contrast, AMD has placed all capacitors on top of the PCB, thus allowing it to maximize socket area.

 Interestingly, the Ryzen 7000 IHS says the chips were made and diffused in Taiwan, whereas Ryzen 5000 chips were diffused in Taiwan but made in the US.